junjhhon1/Project3/README.md

 Submitted by: Quoc Bao Dinh Le

-This web app: Ask you to name the gods from the SMT series.
+This web app: Asks you to name the gods from the SMT series.

 Time spent: 5 hours spent in total